stephomi/nomadsculpt.com/manual/docs/symmetry.md

 * Mirrors can operate at the origin, or can operate relative to a user defined location
 * Sculpts that started non-symmetrical can be forced to be symmetrical

 A shortcut to enable/disable symmetry can also be found on the left quick panel (*"Sym"*).
+The small 'L/W' indicates if Nomad is in Local or World symmetry mode.

 ![](./images/symmetry_button.jpg)

-Note that this is a global option, so the state will carry over the different tools.
+This is a global option, so the state will carry over the different tools.
 The only exception are the transforms tool ([Move](#translate), [Rotate](#rotate), [Scale](#scale) and [Gizmo](#gizmo)) which have their own symmetry state.

 ## Enabled
-Toggle the mirror operation, this is the same as the `Sym` button in the left quick panel.
+Toggle the mirror mode, this is the same as the `Sym` button in the left quick panel.

 ## Planes